Jacobi93/Reward-penalty-Dice-loss/README.md

 ## Notes

+We only take the 3D U-net as an example in this repository.
+You can apply our RPDL in other DCNN models.
+RPDL with other baseline loss functions can be found in [model3d](model3d)/[metrics.py](metrics.py).
 When we train our models with different loss functions, we should either implement them in Experiment 1 or 2.
-The code needs to be modified according to different experiments.
+Code needs to be modified according to different experiments.
 In addition, models with different loss functions should be modified as well, with details in the code files.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.